Common myna: New Zealand

 The common myna was introduced to both the North Island and South Island of New Zealand in the 1870s.
 However, the cooler summer temperatures in the South Island appear to have impeded the breeding success rate of the southern populations, preventing the proliferation of the species, which was largely non-existent there by the 1890s.
 In contrast, the North Island population was able to breed more successfully and large portions of the North Island are now populated.
 However, in the southern reaches of the North Island, the cooler summer temperatures, like those of the South Island, have prevented the establishment of large myna populations.
-Since the 1950s, mynas continued to migrate north and subsequently populating beyond the Waikato region, leading to a majority of its successful population thriving upon higher latitude regions due to warmer climate.
-At present, mynas have become especially common in regions of higher latitude, particularly the Northland region, but rarely found south of Whanganui.
+Since the 1950s, mynas have spread northwards and presently inhabit beyond the Waikato region, leading to a majority of its successful population thriving upon lower latitude regions due to the warmer climate.
+At present, mynas have become especially common in regions of lower latitude, particularly the Northland region, but rarely found south of Whanganui.

 South Africa

-In South Africa where it escaped into the wild in 1902, it has become very common and its distribution is greater where human populations are greater or where there is more human disturbance.
+In South Africa, where it escaped into the wild in 1902, it has become very common and its distribution is greater where human populations are greater or where there is more human disturbance.
 The bird is also notorious for being a pest, kicking other birds out of their nests and killing their young due to the myna's strong territorial instinct.
-In South Africa it is considered somewhat of a major pest and disturbance of the natural habitat; as a result, it has been declared an invasive species, requiring it to be controlled.
+It is considered somewhat of a major pest and disturbance of the natural habitat; as a result, it has been declared an invasive species, requiring it to be controlled.

 Morphological studies show that the process of spatial sorting is at work on the range expansion of A. tristis in South Africa.
 Dispersal-relevant traits are significantly correlated with distance from the range core, with strong sexual dimorphism, indicative of sex-biased dispersal.
 Morphological variations are significant in wing and head traits of females, suggesting females as the primary dispersing sex.
 In contrast, traits not related to dispersal such as those associated with foraging show no signs of spatial sorting but are significantly affected by environmental variables such as vegetation and intensity of urbanisation.
+To study the invasion genetics and landscape-scale dynamics of A. tristis in South Africa, scientists have recently developed 16 polymorphic nuclear microsatellite markers using the next generation sequencing (NGS) approach.